-Everything was fine in your new garden when all of a sudden your plants are dying!
-Learn what the the top 5 reasons are and why these need to be dealt with.
+Everything was fine in your new food garden when all of a sudden your plants are dying!
+Learn the top 5 reasons for dying plants and how to avoid it.

 The weather doesn’t always cooperate, the plants may not get everything they need to grow strong and healthy and provide you with a good harvest and there are creatures out there that think your plants are as tasty as you do!

 You can’t just leave your plants alone to fend for themselves.
 Especially for annual vegetable plants.
 Or if your growing plants in containers.

 And I’m sure you’ve had some plants die on you.
 It’s happened to me too!
 However you can do a lot to ensure your plants survive, despite the hostile environment they sometimes find themselves in.

 Here are the five reasons your plants might be dying and what to watch out for.

 Plants take up water mainly from their roots.
 While you might be lucky and have regular water during the summer months that keeps your plants well watered, you may also have plants that are under cover in a greenhouse or porch or covered balcony or deck.

 Plants need enough water but also can’t have too much.
 With not enough water plant cells will literally dry out and die, eventually killing the whole plant.
 Some plants are more resistant to drought such as herbs and cacti.

 Too much water can cause the plant roots to suffocate because they need some air around their roots to take up food and without air the roots will rot.
 Saturated soil also is not the best environment for most beneficial insects and microorganisms and you might actually attract pests such as slugs and snails.
 Also too much water can also cause plant diseases such as mildew and mold.